Residence permit

 Students at Chalmers campus Johanneberg

 When you are admitted, you can start your application for a residence permit for studies.
-If you come from a country outside the EU/EEA and you are planning to study for longer than three months, you need to have a residence permit to study in Sweden.
+If you are a citizen of a country other then the EU/EEA and plan to study for a longer period than three months, you need a residence permit.
+The application is submitted at the Swedish Migration Agency (Migrationsverket) website.
 As an EU/EEA citizen you have the right of residence in Sweden and may study without a residence permit.
-The application has to be made directly at the Swedish Migration Agency (Migrationsverket).

 Applying for a residence permit for studies